StevennYau/HTN-Frontend-Dev-Challenge/README.md

 This application was deployed through Heroku and can be viewed at https://rocky-sierra-82628.herokuapp.com/

 ## Authentication
-The username and password to login are "username" and "password" respectively.
+The username and password to login are hard-coded to be "username" and "password" respectively.

 ## Local Development